 Attorneys at law firms that practice the more traditional method of eldercare law are often unable to help until the very end of the elder care journey - when there is a financial crisis.
 However, we've put together the type of elder care team that can assist right from the beginning all the way through the end of their journey.

 When you work with us, you'll notice the difference right from the beginning.
 The focus will be on locating your loved one's position in each line of the Elder Care Continuum.
 Once you know where they fall in the process, we'll help you identify gaps in care, and suggest options for how to mobilize resources and public benefits to close those gaps.
 Our goal is to help you plan for the best care for your loved one, both now, and in the future.

 - Medicare does not cover long-term nursing home care so the family will often look to Medicaid to help pay for long-term care.
-A life care planning attorney can help with Medicaid and asset protection planning.
+A elder care navigation attorney can help with Medicaid and asset protection planning.

 - VA benefits, such as Aid and Attendance, can be very helpful in paying for a loved one's assisted living costs but there are income and asset limits for veterans and their spouses.

 - Choosing the correct assisted living facility can be very difficult.
 There are an estimate 300 assisted living facilities in Pinellas County alone and finding the right one for your loved one can be overwhelming.